Register Now for EDA Summit 2024 - Virtual Event Register for Free

 Conclusion

 As you can see, if you need simple queueing only between Mulesoft integration flows then Anypoint MQ is great due to its tight integration with the Anypoint platform.
 But if you need more of a multi-system solution that supports custom apps, distribution to other iPaaS/ESBs, provides connectivity in a hybrid/multi-cloud scenario, then that is what Solace was built for.
-So again, its up to your use case and your needs.
+So again, it’s up to your use case and your needs.
 I hope that this article helps you understand the similarities and differences between these two technologies and helps you evaluate which one best solves your unique challenges.

 Schabowsky